greg-krulin/Challenge2/README.md

 Clone the repository to your local machine:
 ![](/Example_screenshots/gitclone.png)

-Navigate into the project directory:
+Navigate into the project directory

 Install the required dependencies: